Skip to main content

 Vitamin B12 contributes to the reduction of tiredness and fatigue.

-Vitamin B12 has a role in the process of cell division.
+Vitamin B12 has a function in cell division.

-A source of vitamin B12 contains at least 15% of the significant amount 2.5 µg vitamin B12 per day.
+A vitamin B12 source contains at least 15% of the significant amount 2.5 µg vitamin B12 per day.

 Vitamin B6